How Southport Gets Helpers Without Burning Them Out

 Break big jobs down into small, manageable tasks.

-This philosophy is about a strategic shift away from asking for general with "positions" and towards identifying small, specific, manageable tasks.
-Think about it: instead of trying to fill a vacant "Lawn Director" role, what if the committee just needed someone to mow the surrounds for 30 minutes once a fortnight?
-Or someone to help run the BBQ at a Bunnings event?
+Instead of asking members to fill broad roles, committees can identify small, specific tasks.
+Instead of trying to fill a vacant "Lawn Director" position, what if you just needed someone to mow the surrounds for 30 minutes once a fortnight?
+Or help run the BBQ at a Bunnings fundraiser?

-Charlie shares the perfect example: their club’s success with grants came from finding one person with the right skills and empowering them to become their dedicated grant writer.
+Charlie gives the example of grant writing.
+Southport found one person with the right skills and made them their dedicated grant writer.

 That’s all he does, nothing else.

-The goal, as Charlie sees it, is to make these crucial roles sustainable and accessible.
+Charlie's goal: make these roles sustainable and accessible.

-• share a specific skill for a single project, or
+• someone to share a specific skill for a single project

-• offer their professional expertise for a particular problem.
+• a member willing to offer professional expertise for a particular problem

 Everyone has a skill to offer.

-Speak to your club committee today about a small way you can help, or see current state-level volunteering opportunities with Croquet Queensland.
+Speak to your club committee today about a small way you can help, or see current state-level volunteering opportunities on ClubHub.